TingyiZhang/Molecule-Database/README.md

 # Molecule-Database
 This is the final project of Boston University EC504 Advanced Data Structure.

- - Please check out 'INSTALL.txt' for running this project.
+ - Instructions regarding running this project is in 'INSTALL.txt' for your perusal.

 ## Description
 The goal of our group is to build a molecule database that can be used to add molecules and find molecules with at least a command-line user interface.
 Moreover, the database should be able to efficiently handle at least 10,000 molecules and be able to efficiently search for a given molecule up to graph isomorphism.